cs-joy/Sentiment-Analysis/Logistic-Regression/README.md

 ## Tools Used:

-i) Jupyter Notebook and Python as IDE ii) Pandas for data manipulation iii) NLTK for text processing iv) Scikit-learn for model training and evaluation
+i) Jupyter Notebook(Google Colab) and Python as IDE

+ii) Pandas for data manipulation

+iii) NLTK for text processing

+iv) Scikit-learn for model training and evaluation

 v) Matplotlib/Seaborn for visualization

 ## Results: